juxatope/ansible-compose/README.md

 # Ansible Runner Service

-A microservice for running Ansible playbooks with JSON/YAML configuration management, built with a clean architecture and optional HTTP API.
+A microservice for running Ansible playbooks with JSON/YAML configuration management, built with a clean architecture.

 ## Features